Tuesday, 14 January 2020

 Wherever you go, one of the things you take with you is your (table) manners.
 Apparently, people still dress up for special occasions.
 At least they think they do.
 The Times (UK) published today a small piece about Oktoberfest in Munich.
 A straightforward guide on how to offend your host.
 And it is not about how you hold your beer glass, or, to be precise, your one-litre mass.
 It is more about the inappropriate cultural appropriation of traditional dress.
 Or is it just having grown-up fun?

-___________________________________________________________________________________ Oktoberfest backlash at ‘porn’ outfits
+Oktoberfest backlash at ‘porn’ outfits

 The Times